MetaMask/metamask-improvement-proposals/MIPs/mip-x-multichainapi.md

 The Multichain API and associated CAIP standards promise to enable the following benefits for developers:
 - Ability to interact with EVM and non-EVM decentralized networks through a consistent interface
-- Ability to use interface negotiation to adopt innovative wallet features, while gracefully degrading for wallets that may not yet support them
+- Employ interface negotiation patterns to adopt novel wallet features, while gracefully degrading for wallets that may not yet support them
 - Ability to simultaneously interact with multiple networks
 - Be notified of updates across multiple networks
 - Elimination of excessive error handling involved with chain-switching across EVM networks